GoogleCloudPlatform/cluster-health-scanner/README-usage.md

 command.

 ```
-kubectl label nodes $NODE1 $NODE2 aiinfra/nccl-healthcheck-bandwidth- aiinfra/nccl-healthcheck-result- aiinfra/nccl-healthcheck-valid-till-sec-
+kubectl label nodes $NODE1 $NODE2 aiinfra/nccl-healthcheck-bandwidth- aiinfra/nccl-healthcheck-result- aiinfra/nccl-healthcheck-runtime-sec-
 ```

-This may be particularly useful if you want to re-run tests on a specific node within 24 hours, because the aiinfra/nccl-healthcheck-valid-till-sec label marks the node as not needing to be rerun for 24 hours.
+This may be particularly useful if you want to re-run tests on a specific node within 24 hours, because the aiinfra/nccl-healthcheck-runtime-sec label marks last test execution time.
+By default, the tool will not reschedule test on same node for 24h.
 Removing the tag opens the node up for being scheduled for testing.

 > NOTE: This command may complain that it isn't finding labels (e.g. `node/$NAME`